Rohithocean/TIdeWorkshop2019/DAY2/README.md

  2. **gfortran tira.f**
      To Compile tira.f (TASK-2000)
-                                             #    After successful compilation 'a.out' will be generated as an executable, in the same folder
-     type *./a.out*                          # To Run the created executable corresponding to tira.f
+     After successful compilation 'a.out' will be generated as an executable, in the same folder To Run the created executable corresponding to tira.f
                                              #     The program asks to input the name of the .ctl file that has been
                                              #     provided to the group (located inside the DATA folder)
 					                         #     Also, specify a name for output file .pri (ouput will be generated in the OUT folder)